 Janah, seldom overcome with emotion, bows with tears in her eyes.
 Master Sung made a point of letting her know her standing in the monastery.
 It was not for any recognition or elevation that she wept.
 It is that these men had the kindness and compassion that the world so desperately needs and so tragically ignores.

 Master Sung knows her heart, “We, too, weep for the needless suffering in the world.”

 Janah asks the parents to wait for a bit, she needs to see Master Hue for liniment.
 She goes to the big black belt and asks how he is feeling.

 “I don’t know what you did, the pain just vanished.
 Can you can fix my nose?”

 Janah, “Please, wait.”

-Master Hue appears magically with a preparation to help with the pain for the big martial artist, one to apply to his face to increase the blood flow and to apply to Daphne’s rib.
+Master Hue appears magically with a preparation to help with the pain, one to apply to his face to increase the blood flow and for mr rib.
 The ice had kept his nose from swelling, she knew it would be tender.
 She asks him to sit, she kneels in front of him and applies the pain relief mixture to his nose and the top of his lip.
 She tells him to put it on again that night and to begin using the other preparation, a milder form of the liniment she would use on my rib.

 While he sits cross legged in front of her she gently puts her palms over his face, not quite touching him.